 Student Health Information

-If coursework requires involvement of bodily fluids, the condition will be reviewed by a college committee consisting of the Vice President of Student Services and Enrollment Management, two College employees in the health care field, and one other administrator, counselor or faculty/instructor appointed by the President.
+If coursework requires involvement of bodily fluids, the condition will be reviewed by a college committee consisting of the Vice President of Student Services and Enrollment Management, two College employees in the health care field, the District Health and Safety Manager and one other administrator, counselor or faculty/instructor appointed by the President.
 The committee will review the facts and recommend to the President whether or not action should be taken.
 The committee will consider “reasonable accommodation” if it is determined that some type of action is required.

 HIV and AIDS Resources: